Alex Chappell: Career

 After graduation from the University of Alabama, Chappell worked as a sports reporter for a CBS affiliate in Birmingham, Alabama.
-From there she worked briefly as a reporter on Redskins Nation on NBC Sports Washington, as a sports reporter for WHDH in Boston, Massachusetts, and as a sideline reporter for ESPN for College Football.
+From there she worked briefly as a reporter of Redskins Nation for NBC Sports Washington, as a sports reporter for WHDH in Boston, Massachusetts, and as a sideline reporter for ESPN for College Football.
 She worked for TBS during the 2019 Major League Baseball postseason, and was the pre- and post-game reporter for Bally Sports Florida covering the Tampa Bay Rays during the 2017 season.
 She became MASN's on-field reporter for broadcasts of Washington Nationals games in 2019 and 2020.
 When MASN dropped the field reporter position from its coverage of Nationals games beginning in 2021, the Nationals hired her as a substitute anchor for their pregame and postgame shows.

 Personal life

 Chappell married Scott Chappell, an attorney, in January 2019.
 Actors and former Daily Show Correspondents Rob Corddry and Nate Corddry are her cousins.
 On May 31, 2022, Chappell announced via Instagram that she is expecting a baby girl due in November.